Mango Cheesecake Bars

 - Grease and line your 8x8-inch square baking pan (brownie pan) with parchment paper - two strips forming a cross in the pan so that you can easily lift the bars out of the pan (optional because you can serve them straight out of the pan as well)

 - Blend mangos in a blender or food processor until smooth.
 Transfer to saucepan; add cornstarch.
-Cook and stir until thickened and reduced, just a few minutes.
+Cook on medium and stir until thickened and reduced, (this will only take a minute or two).
 Then set aside

 - Combine the coconut cookie crumbs or graham cracker crumbs and butter in small bowl; press firmly into the bottom of prepared pan.
 Bake for 8-10 minutes until golden.
 Remove and allow to cool while you make the filling.

 - Bake for 20-25 minutes or until center is set.
-Cool to room temperature and then refrigerate for at least 2 hours.
+(Water bath is optional) Cool to room temperature and then refrigerate for at least 2 hours.
 Lift out the bars from the pan using the parchment paper, cut and serve or cut and serve them right from the pan